-M. Roulin tells us that in Colombia, the maize is liable to a kind of fungus or ergot, which occasions the loss of nails and hair.

-which, with obstinate vomiting and costiveness, peculiar, soft enlargement of the tongue, and an abdominal pulsation, most distinctly felt to the right of the umbilicus, constitute the marked distinctions of this malady.
+M. Roulin tells us that in Colombia, the maize is liable to a kind of which, with obstinate vomiting and costiveness, peculiar, soft enlargement of the tongue, and an abdominal pulsation, most distinctly felt to the right of the umbilicus, constitute the marked distinctions of this malady.